rwblokzijl/Msc-thesis-EuroToken/thesis.md

 superapp [@SuperAppCode:online] [@SuperAppThesis].
 This app was developed to showcase the capabilities of the kotlin implementation of IPv8 [@kotlin-IPv8:online].
-The superapp in implemented as a collection of different sub-apps that use the same underlying IPv8 implementation.
+The superapp in implemented as a collection of different subapps that use the same underlying IPv8 implementation.
 The app includes multiple other projects which we can integrate with the EuroToken system.

 \begin{figure}[htp]
 \centering
 \includegraphics[width=.32\textwidth]{./images/4_implementation/wallet/superapp.jpg}
 \caption{TrustChain Superapp \cite{SuperAppCode:online}}
-\label{wallet_transfer}
+\label{superapp}
 \end{figure}

 ### Peer to Peer transfer